privacyguides/privacyguides.org/docs/technology/dns.en.md

 The [EDNS Client Subnet](https://en.wikipedia.org/wiki/EDNS_Client_Subnet) is a method for a recursive DNS resolver to specify a [subnetwork](https://en.wikipedia.org/wiki/Subnetwork) for the [host or client](https://en.wikipedia.org/wiki/Client_(computing)) which is making the DNS query.

-It's intended to "speed up" delivery of data by giving the client an answer that belongs to a server that is close to them such as a [content delivery network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network), which are often used in video streaming and serving JavaScript web apps.
+It's intended to "speed up" delivery of data by giving the client an answer that belongs to a server that is close to them such as a [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network), which are often used in video streaming and serving JavaScript web apps.

 This feature does come at a privacy cost, as it tells the DNS server some information about the client's location.

+--8<-- "includes/abbreviations.en.md"